l-with/DevOps-GitLab-CI-Artifacts/README.md

 ## vault

-The CI snippet puts the shell script `vault_secrets.sh` into artifacts.
+The CI snippet puts the shell script `vault_secrets.sh` into the cache.

 The job is assigned to stage `vault_secrets_sh`.